1. Go in 3DsizeMe settings, scroll down to the bottom of the menu and click on Export.

 4. Put back the zip file under the 3DsizeMe documents heading in the right column.

-5. Go to your iPad, in 3DsizeMe, in the settings, scroll down and click on Import.
+5. Go to your device, in 3DsizeMe, in the settings, scroll down and click on Import.
+It will only appear if the files have been properly put on the device.

 6. Close the settings box and 3DsizeMe.